Xi's 1st foreign visit since COVID outbreak to take part in SCO summit 'most important event' ahead of CPC Congress: China | Politics

 Kazakhstan and Uzbekistan are China's friendly neighbours, comprehensive strategic partners and important members of the BRI, spokesperson Mao said, adding that Xi's state visit to these countries will mark a new stage in the bilateral relations.

-“The profound changes in the international landscape and protracted COVID 19 pandemic have further underscored the role of the SCO in upholding regional security and stability and promoting the countries' development and prosperity,” she said.
+Mao, however, declined to confirm Xi's meetings, including with Putin and Modi, on the sidelines of the two-day summit.

-Mao, however, declined to confirm Xi’s meetings, including with Putin, on the sidelines of the two-day summit.
+The heads-of-state diplomacy is the most important political guarantee for China-Russia relations to make steady and sustained progress, she said.

-“Heads of state diplomacy is the most important political foundation for the development of China-Russia ties.
-For a long period of time the presidents of both the countries maintained close exchange through multiple means and engaged in strategic communication to guide the bilateral ties on the right track of development,” she said.
+For a long time, Chinese and Russian presidents have maintained close exchanges and conducted strategic communication through various means, keeping the bilateral relationship always in the right direction, Mao said.

 This will be the first in-person summit after June 2019 when the SCO summit was held in Bishkek, Kyrgyzstan.
 The 2020 Moscow summit was held virtually due to the COVID-19 pandemic, while the 2021 summit at Dushanbe was conducted in a hybrid mode.